How does the process work?

 How long does it take?

 Completion time varies depending on the type and complexity or the portrait.
-Most head and shoulders pastels take 8 to 12 weeks to complete.
-Oil paintings require more drying time between layers of paint and therefore require about 12 to 14 weeks.
-If you need a portrait for a special occasion, let me know and I will do my best to comply.
+Most head and shoulders pastels take 10 to 14 weeks to complete.
+Oil paintings require more drying time between layers of paint and therefore require about 14 to 16 weeks.
+If you need a portrait for a special occasion, let me know and I will do my best to work with your time frame.
 During the holiday season completion times are longer.
 Please make holiday portrait arrangements before October 1st.

 Do I see a sketch first?